top of page

 Is this religious?
 Will I need to chant or become a vegetarian?
 How do I sit?

-No, this meditation is not a religious practice.
-People from all the world’s major religions practice this technique happily.
+No, this meditation is not a religious practice, however, people from all the world’s major religions practice this technique happily and often combine it with their daily prayers.

 Vedic Meditation comes from The Veda, an ancient Indian body of knowledge and is the source of all we know about meditation, yoga, Ayurvedic medicine and Eastern philosophy.
 However, the practice itself is a simple mental technique very acceptable to Westerners.
 There is no chanting, or difficult to hold yoga poses.
 When we meditate, we sit quietly, comfortably in a chair and close our eyes.